Eccenux/wiki-wdbot/notes/performance.md

 Scenario base:
 Standard account, use mwn, get entinty and remove a single value.

+Take aways:
+- Running read operation in paralel works (is not blocked) and is fast.
+- Running write operation like removal is limited to 90 requests per minute (see edit ops in [mw:API ratelimiting](https://www.mediawiki.org/wiki/API:Ratelimit)).
+- Running write ops in paralel will not help as you will run into the mentioned limit anyway.
+- SPARQL is faster then "wbgetentities" (tested in different repo).
+If you can get what you need via SPARQL, you probably should.

 ## One-by-one

 Running on by one is rather slow: about 600ms per record.